JakariaJishan/kanban-react/README.md

 - **Can I use the project for any purpose?**

-  - Yes, you can use this files for anything you need.
+  - Yes, you can use these files for anything you need.

 - **Is the information saved in any database?**

-  - No, all data is saved in Local Storage.
+  - No, all data will not be saved.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>